kaneshirokelli/feedr/Classes/04-functions-and-scope/readme.md

 Before writing any code, make sure to write down the pseudocode for the exercise!

->Note: Get familiar with: [document.getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) to complete this exercise.
+>Note: We haven't covered DOM Manipulation yet, but students will need to get some familiarity with [document.getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) to complete this exercise.
+Make sure to either hint at this or give them a short intro.

 <a name="codealong2"></a>
 ## Parameters (15 min)